-Applicants seeking admission to the Master’s degree in the Occupational Therapy Program must:
+Applicants seeking admission to the Nurse Anesthesia Program must:

-Have sufficient hearing and vision to monitor and assess patient health needs, to monitor various equipment and background sounds and to communicate by telephone.
+Have sufficient hearing to monitor and assess patient health needs, to monitor various equipment and background sounds, and to communicate by telephone.

 Be able to speak in a clear and concise manner.